HunterRDavis/Vivado-Design-Tutorials/Device_Architecture_Tutorials/Versal/NoC_DDRMC/Intro_Design_Flow/Module_05_Synthesis_and_Implementing_Design/README.md

 7. After the wrapper had been generated hit **Run Implementation**.
 The Launch Runs menus should appear and hit **OK**.
 8. Click **OK** when implementation is complete to open the Implemented Design.
 ![image](https://github.com/HunterRDavis/Vivado-Design-Tutorials/blob/2023.1/Device_Architecture_Tutorials/Versal/NoC_DDRMC/Intro_Design_Flow/Module_05_Synthesis_and_Implementing_Design/images/Implmentation_Design.png?raw=true)
-The implementation process involves placing the synthesized logic onto the physical FPGA chip itself.
-The image above gives you a visual representation of how the elements are placed and connected.
-The green traces and highlights show the logic elements that are being used and how they're are connected to one another.
+Now since you finished your design you can open Device Viewer and see the CIPS block directly connected to the NoC.
+This simple setup avoids fabric resources by utilizing the hardened IP components.
 # Generate Device Image and Open Hardware Manager

+In this tutorial section, we'll generate a Device Image (PDI) and use the Hardware Manager for device programming.
+Transitioning from Vivado to the Hardware Manager GUI provides precise device targeting and programming capabilities.
+The Hardware Manager also offers essential insights, including device status, calibration, and properties, streamlining the programming process.
 1. Click on **Generate Device Image**.
 Once the Launch Runs Menu pops up click **OK**.
-2. After the PDI file is generated open the Hardware manager.
-You will be directed out of Vivado and into a new GUI that will ask if you would like to connect a device.
+2. After the PDI file is generated click on **Open Hardware manager**.
+You will be directed out of Vivado and into a new GUI.
+3. In the Hardware Manager GUI go to the green banner at the top and click on **Open target** and hit Auto Connect.
 ![image](https://github.com/HunterRDavis/Vivado-Design-Tutorials/blob/2023.1/Device_Architecture_Tutorials/Versal/NoC_DDRMC/Intro_Design_Flow/Module_05_Synthesis_and_Implementing_Design/images/Target_Device_HW_Mngr.png?raw=true)
 You can see from the image above, the red highlighted area shows the device you're connected to and the status of whether the device is programmed or not.
-3. Program the VCK190 with PDI file.
+4. Once you're connected to your device click on **Program device**.
+The Program Device menu will pop up where you can choose the PDI file that you generated and then click **Program**.
 4. Once programmed Hardware Manager should show something similar to this:
 ![image](https://github.com/HunterRDavis/Vivado-Design-Tutorials/blob/2023.1/Device_Architecture_Tutorials/Versal/NoC_DDRMC/Intro_Design_Flow/Module_05_Synthesis_and_Implementing_Design/images/Programed_Device.png?raw=true)